Canadian values: Canada's constitution

 Lydia Miljan, a political scientist expressed that core canadian values include “self reliance, limited government, and what are often labelled traditional family values.”

-Eric Kaufmann, a Vancouver-raised political scientist at the University of London, said politician's should not force their biases as the accepted version of culture or values for their own purposes instead they should highlight “core values around respect for liberty, law and celebrating major historical episodes.”

 Monarchy

 Michael Ignatieff, the Liberal leader in 2009–11, in 2004 rooted Canadian values in a historic loyalty to the Crown.
 Likewise the Conservative Party in 2009 pointed to support for the monarchy of Canada as a core Canadian value.
+Richard Gwyn has suggested that "tolerance" has replaced "loyalty" as the touchstone of Canadian identity.

 Shaping foreign policy

 John Diefenbaker, the Conservative Prime Minister 1957–63, was reluctant to use Canadian values as a criterion for deciding on foreign policies.
 For example, Jason Zorbas argues that human rights abuses in Argentina and Brazil did not affect relations with those countries.

 However his successor, Lester Pearson, the Liberal Prime Minister (1963–68), called in 1967 for a foreign policy "based on Canadian considerations, Canadian values and Canadian interests."

 Under Conservative Brian Mulroney, Prime Minister 1984–1993, according to scholar Edward Akuffo: